-When building a data center it is important from the start to consider the power consumption and ability to effectively manage and monitor power within the data center.
+Power Monitoring in the Data Center is one of the top considerations when building this type of facility to effectively manage and monitor power within the data center.
 Considering this, and making the right decisions regarding power management will improve data center efficiency and the lifespan of the servers and other IT equipment.
-Overlooking power monitoring, on the other hand, can lead to increased costs, lower efficiency and a higher carbon footprint.
+Overlooking power monitoring, on the other hand, can lead to increased costs, lower efficiency, and a higher carbon footprint.

 These two numbers (Total load and Total IT load) are then divided to give a ratio of power spent on IT vs power spent on cooling.
 The lower this number the more efficiently your data center is utilizing the power.
 For example, if I were to be spending 100Amp on IT load and 50Amp on cooling I would have a total load of 150Amp.
 150/100 gives me a PUE of 1.5, meaning for every 1amp I spend on IT load I spend 0.5amp on cooling it.
 A good PUE number would be in the region of 1.3.
 If you are in a cold climate and can avail of “free cooling” from outside air being brought into the data center PUE numbers of 1.2 are possible.